Keepsie/HS-Stride-UI-Editor/README.md

 5. **Edit properties** in the right panel
 6. **File → Save** - Outputs standard Stride format

+### Importing Textures

+For best results, use **File → Import Textures** in the editor to add new images to your project.

+If you import textures directly in Stride GameStudio:
+1. Make sure Stride has **saved the asset** (no asterisk in title bar)
+2. Close and reopen this editor to see new assets, OR use the **Refresh button** (🔄) in the Content Browser

+> The refresh button should work in most cases, but closing/reopening is the guaranteed approach if you encounter issues.

 ## 🎨 Features

 ### Canvas Workflow